Isaac Quaynor

-Isaac Quaynor (born 15 January 2000) is a professional Australian rules footballer with Ghanaian descent who plays for the Collingwood Football Club in the Australian Football League (AFL).
+Isaac Quaynor (born 15 January 2000) is a professional Australian rules footballer of Ghanaian descent who plays for the Collingwood Football Club in the Australian Football League (AFL).

 Early life

-Quaynor participated in the Auskick program at Doncaster East, Victoria.
-He played junior football with the Doncaster East Football Club with future Collingwood teammate Tom Phillips.
+Quaynor participated in the Auskick program at Doncaster East.
+He went to Doncaster Gardens Primary School.

+He first played junior football with the Beverley Hills Junior Football Club where he came to know future Collingwood teammate Tom Phillips.
 He then joined Oakleigh Chargers, where he was coached by Anthony Phillips, Tom's father.
-Quaynor played junior football for the Templestowe Football Club and for Bulleen-Templestowe Football Club in the Yarra Junior Football League.
+Quaynor also played junior football for the Templestowe Football Club and for Bulleen-Templestowe Junior Football Club in the Yarra Junior Football League.
 In 2018, Quaynor was runner-up for Oakleigh Chargers best and fairest award, which was won by Jack Ross.
 He represented Vic Metro at the 2018 AFL Under 18 Championships and was selected for the All-Australian team, despite missing the match against Vic County due to a rib fracture.
 Quaynor played 10 games for Collingwood's Victorian Football League before his AFL debut, averaging 19.1 disposals and 3.6 tackles.

 AFL career

 Quaynor was part of Collingwood's Next Generation Academy and won the goal kicking test at the Draft Combine.
 The club drafted him to their AFL squad with the 13th draft pick of the 2018 AFL draft.
 As Collingwood's first pick of the draft, he wore the number 35 guernsey in his first season.
 Quaynor made his AFL debut in Collingwood's loss against Hawthorn in the 16th round of the 2019 AFL season.
 In the 17th round of the 2020 AFL season, Quaynor was nominated for the AFL Rising Star award.
+In 2021 Quaynor became a regular player in Collingwood's lineup each week.
+In 2023, Quaynor was named in the initial All-Australian squad of 44 for the first time.
+Prior to the 2024 AFL season, Quaynor was named as part of the Collingwood leadership group, being announced as one of Collingwood's vice-captains.

+Playing Adelaide at their home grounds in the 2025 AFL season 1st preliminary final, Quaynor was repeatedly booed by fans.
+Quaynor was believed to be the Collingwood player against whom Izak Rankine used a homophobic slur, leading to Rankine's four-match suspension, ongoing at the time of the match.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.